 My favourite time management technique is to know when I will have a WiFi connection and when I won’t.
 Yes, there are still times and places when I can’t get WiFi.
 Use data?
 Not me.
 For those time I plan to have work with me to do when I am unconnected.
 You might think, “when does that ever happen”, more often than you think:

 - When I arrive early at a client’s home

 - When I arrive early to pick up someone

 - When the person I am pickup arrives late

 - When the distance between appointments and returning to the office will cause me to waste time commuting, I find a quiet location to work instead of wasting my time driving.

 Plan your time

 I will have a book along to read to do some professional education, mail to open or start on my e-mail that I downloaded before I left for the call.
-Sometimes I am reviewing a speech I am presenting, signing holiday cards, planning my week/ month or getting in my exercise by going for a walk.
+Sometimes I am reviewing a speech I am presenting, signing holiday cards, plan my week/ month or get in my exercise by going for a walk.
 Using these small expected or unexpected amounts of time well will make you more productive.
 I learned this technique by trial and error.
 I found myself sitting around waiting with nothing to do when my children were involved in activities.
 I quickly realized that I was wasting a lot of time and needed to plan my “spare time” as well as my work time to be able to get everything accomplished without using my family time or free time to get things completed.